Will my spouse or common-law partner get a work permit under International Experience Canada to come with me?

 Option 1: Apply for International Experience Canada

-Your spouse or common-law partner can submit a profile to the International Experience Canada program.
+Your spouse or common-law partner can submit a profile to the International Experience Canada Program.
 They must meet the requirements and follow the application steps if they are invited to apply for a work permit.

-Option 2: Apply for a work permit outside the International Experience Canada program
+Option 2: Apply for a work permit outside the International Experience Canada Program

 How we assess their application